-Perhaps a transaction went awry, leaving one or both parties unsatisfied.
+Perhaps a transaction went awry, leaving one or both parties unsatisfied, or there's another bad situation.
 Or, a buyer may want to ask a seller about a listing before buying.
 Buyers may also have questions about an item they purchased.

 A seller may also want to ask a buyer about nonpayment.
-Or, a seller may want to inform a buyer about a shipment status or other transaction details.
+Or, a seller may wish to inform a buyer about a shipment status or other transaction details.

-Every eBay member knows that eBay collects personal information, including a phone number, email address, and mailing address when they join the eBay community.
+Every eBay member knows that eBay collects personal information, including a phone number, email address, and mailing address when someone joins the eBay community.
 It's only natural, therefore, to assume that you can use one or more of these methods to contact trading partners or potential trading partners.

-Only if you have done business with someone—that is to say, if you have bought from them or sold to them—will eBay provide member's real contact information (i.e., phone number and email address).
-This information is only to be used for communication that's related to the transaction.
+eBay will provide a member's real contact information (i.e., phone number and email address) to you only if you have done business with them -- if you have bought from them or sold to them.
+This information is to be used exclusively for communication related to the transaction.
 Other uses of this information violate eBay rules.

-Contacting another eBay member with a request to buy or sell an item outside of eBay's auction structure is a violation of eBay rules.
+Contacting another eBay member with a request to purchase or sell an item outside of eBay's auction structure is a violation of eBay rules.
 If you attempt to buy or sell this way, you will likely find your trading privileges reduced or restricted.
-Keep in mind that mail sent through the forwarding system is looked at by eBay before its seen by the other party.
+Keep in mind that mail sent through the forwarding system is looked at by eBay before it's seen by the other party.

 Though this comes as a surprise to many users, inappropriate contact is not limited to threatening or unwanted contact.
 Inappropriate contact includes nearly any contact unrelated to eBay auctions. eBay members expect to be contacted by other eBay members only if it has to do with a transaction or potential transaction.
-Other types of contact (whether personal or professional) can be perceived as SPAM, unsolicited email or unwanted contact—even if the message seems innocuous to the sender.
+Different types of contact (whether personal or professional) can be perceived as SPAM, unsolicited email or unwanted contact, even if the message seems innocuous to the sender.

 For General Contact

-To contact an eBay member who is not a trading partner or potential trading partner, follow these steps closely.
-This contact will be handled via the mail forwarding system.
+To contact an eBay member who is not a trading partner or potential trading partner, follow these steps carefully.
+This contact will be handled via the mail-forwarding system.

 For Pre-Sale Questions